b53k/Wasserstein-GAN--PyTorch/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/b53k/Wasserstein-GAN--PyTorch) <br>
 ![PyTorch](https://img.shields.io/badge/framework-PyTorch-red)

 An alternative to traditional GAN training, Wasserstein GAN (WGAN) has been showed to improve the stability of learning and get rid of issues like mode collapse.
+Read more on [this](https://arxiv.org/abs/1701.07875?context=cs) paper.
 This projects aims to implement WGAN from scratch using PyTorch Framework.

 ## Prerequisites